techidaily/site-fox-friendly/source/_posts/the-competition-unveiled-twitchs-clash-with-youtube.md

 **Chat and Moderation Policies:** Twitch uses a time-based strict chat moderation policy and does not have the pause or rewind option.
 While on YouTube, the chat is arranged based on relevance and comes with only standard emojis for visual presentation.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2\.
 Comparison of Two Important Features Between Twitch and YOUTUBE: Partnership and Gaming

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### YouTube vs. Twitch Partnership